Tutorial: Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 cex = 0.7)

-The plot shows how uncertainty increases dramatically when estimating extreme values.
-The distribution for the mean (purple) is much narrower than for the 99th percentile (pink).
-This directly translates to credit scoring – where very high or low scores have greater uncertainty.
+The visualization demonstrates the substantial increase in uncertainty when estimating extreme values compared to central tendencies.
+The distribution corresponding to the mean (purple) exhibits considerably narrower dispersion than that of the 99th percentile (pink).
+This statistical principle directly applies to credit scoring applications, where scores at the extremes of the distribution inherently possess greater uncertainty.

 # Load required packages